The Accuracy Of Current ADHD Statistics

 Although these symptoms can be distressing, ADHD is treatable in many cases, and assistive technology could benefit those who hope to adapt their environment to fit their needs.
 Additionally, accommodations are often available at work and in educational settings within the US and some other countries.

-What Causes ADHD?
+What causes ADHD?

 While ADHD research continues to discuss what might cause ADHD, several factors could play a role.
 One study shows that ADHD has a hereditary rate of 74% or more, meaning parents may be likely to pass it on to their children.
-Children might also develop ADHD symptoms from lifestyle or differing needs.
-In a fast-paced environment, attention span could be lessened, especially as short-form video content and social media become more popular.
+The average age of diagnosis for ADHD in the U.S. is seven.

 The CDC reports that factors influencing ADHD could include:

-- Exposure to lead
+Exposure to lead

-- Alcohol or tobacco use during pregnancy
+Alcohol or tobacco use during pregnancy

-- Premature delivery or low birth weight
+Premature delivery or low birth weight

-Content Warning: Please be advised that the following section mentions prescription medication, abuse of medication, and substance dependency.
+Content Warning: Please be advised that the following section mentions prescription medication, misuse of medication, and substance dependency.
 The information found in the article is not a substitute for professional medical advice.
 Seek the advice of your physician or another qualified health provider with questions or concerns.

 Counseling can be highly effective for those living with ADHD symptoms, whether they are an adult or a child.
 Often, counseling is recommended alongside medication for treatment.
 If you want to discuss ADHD statistics in more detail or learn more about treating your condition, consider reaching out to a therapist.